 Over the last two weeks I have been staying with a friend while I intern at a design studio in London.
 My week days are pretty packed, working 9 to 5 and some!
-But I’ve made sure to make the most of my evenings and weekends here, exploring as much as possible.
-Despite growing up so close to London, there is still so much I haven’t seen.
+But I’ve made sure to make the most of my evenings and weekends here, trying to get as off grid in London as possible.
+Despite growing up so close, there is still so much I haven’t seen.
 Plus every time I visit there are thousands of new things to discover.
-Really, until I actually live here, I don’t stand a chance of knowing the city like a local.
+Really, until I actually live here, I don’t stand a chance of getting off grid in London like a local.
 However, with a little direction from my friends who do live here I had a pretty amazing weekend full of amazing food and sightseeing (what more could you want?).
 So I thought I’d share with you the 7 best things I discovered in London last weekend.

 You may also like: